joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

   1. You must using `#include <iostream>` in order to use this.
 Note that `iostream` is shorthand for "input/output stream"
   2. You must use the namespace `std`.
 Go about this by either using `using namespace std;` or `std::` before `cin`.
   3. `cin` works by grabbing input up until it reaches either a space or new line (`'\n'`).
     - Don't use `cin` if you plan to have spaces when grabbing input.
+Instead, use `getline`.
-    - If you end up putting a space, whatever is leftover goes to the next variable to be inputted.
+    - If you end up putting a space, whatever is leftover goes to the next variable to be inputted (or it gets left in the stream until the program closes).

 Example of using `cin`:
 ```C++